Information in English

 Open Sundays in May and September.

-Open every day exept Mondays and Tuesdays from June through August.
+Open every Saturday and Sunday from June through August.

 “Tromsøbrakka” barracks open weekends only.